ELEVATE-Project/documents/src/docusaurus/docs/settingup-userservice.md

 # Setting up the User Service

-<PartialExample elevate /> User Service can be set up on a local system in one of the following ways:
+You can set up the <PartialExample elevate /> User Service on a local system in one of the following ways:

 - As a [dockerized service with local dependencies (Intermediate)](#sectiona).
 - As a [local service with local dependencies (Hardest)](#sectionb).